caseyavila/just-music/README.md

 # discord-bot
 A Discord bot for personal use.

-Intended to be run with Heroku; however, it can be run locally.
+Intended to be run with Heroku.
+However, it can be run locally.